akelly1954/Samples/source/README.md

 To clean everything, simply rerun the **base-linux-build.bash** script, which first removes the **../build/** directory and its contents before (re)building everything.

+**CAVEAT:**  You can almost completely ignore all I have to say about **eclipse** in the following couple of paragraphs, since there have been **lots** of improvements in how **eclipse** handles changes to its configuration.
+It's still quirky (read buggy) at times, but it's much much better now.

-A word about **eclipse**... it does not handle changes to any of its configuration files (CMakeLists.txt,
+A (now tentative) word about **eclipse**... it does not handle changes to any of its configuration files (CMakeLists.txt,
 \*.cmake, etc) while it is running very well.
 If you have to modify these type of files (as you do when running any of the ...build.bash scripts, you might want to do it from the command line without Eclipse running, as it may get confused and ask you quite a few questions (about refreshing its files), and then try to recreate its environment (which at least at this time it does not do very well).
 If this happens, simply close all editor windows within eclipse, and shut it down.
-Then rerun the **base-linux-build.bash** script again (and don't do it again...)
+Then rerun the **base-linux-build.bash** script again.

 The other thing about **eclipse**, is that when it comes up, it takes a while for the indexing to do its work.
 This means, for example, that when you hover with the mouse over an object name in the source, it may tell you that it does not recognize it even though 5 minutes later, it will.
-It's just the way it is (for now).
+It's just the way it is (for now).  (**Note:** this has also improved, but it still remains a mystery to me why it indexes some files, and not others, as well the timing of such index updates.
+This is still an annoyance (to me) but refreshing the files, and then rebuilding the index usually does the trick.

-The various other directories that are base directories for the various projects included under **source**, each has its own **linux-build.bash** script which builds that particular project.
+The various other directories that are base directories for the various projects included under **source**, each has its own **linux-build.bash** script which builds that particular project (with exception of the **QtApps** directory).

 These sources have been built and tested on Debian 11 (bullseye), with Eclipse version 4.21 (and later with 4.22),